Liz Wardley: Biography

 Wardley competed in 4 editions of the Volvo Ocean Race.
 In 2001-2002 she was part of the all-female crew of Amer Sports Too.
 In 2014-2015 she was again part of an all-female crew onboard Team SCA.
 In 2017-2018 she was part of the Turn the Tide on Plastic crew.
 In 2023 she won as part of the VO65 crew of WindWhisper Racing Team.

 In 2009 she won the Fastnet Race onboard the Class40 Initiatives Saveurs – Novedia Group with skipper Tanguy de Lamotte.

+In 2024 she won the women's solo division of the World's Toughest Row, taking fifteen days off the previous record.

 Personal life

 She lives in La Forêt-Fouesnant in Finistère, France, and has also lived in Sydney, Australia.

 Honours

 She was named the Papua New Guinean Sportswomen of the Year in 1999 and 2000.